mattvickery/greendot-db/README.md

 # greendot-db-dao

-  A set of repository interfaces and implementations for pure JPA DAO repositories.
+  A set of repository interfaces and implementations for pure JPA, Spring Data and JDBC DAO repositories.
 Each repository will manage an entity type as specified by standard domain objects located in greendot-db-domain